 As the dominance drive is all about making an impact in one’s own way, it’s not surprising to learn that workers with a low amount of this drive are cooperative and accommodating by nature.
 Low-dominance co-workers are unselfish, and they’re quite willing to allow those around them to set the agenda.
 They readily accept the authority of others, including situations when directives are set by company policies, procedures, or systems.

 Low-dominance co-workers are typically more interested in the team or group win.
 A “we” before “I” sort of thing.
-They don’t need the trappings of victories--public recognition or the best parking spot.
+They don’t need the trappings of victories—public recognition or the best parking spot.
 What they do need is office harmony.
 Low-dominance workers are uncomfortable in the face of interpersonal conflict.
-They may attempt to defuse such a situation or try to bring balance in the pursuit of general agreement.
+They may attempt to defuse such a situation or try to bring balance in the pursuit of a general agreement.